Phantom1003/rss_doc/docs/Customization/index.rst

 Customization
 =============

-In this section, we will demonstrate how to customize the RISC-V ISA by designing a custom instruction extension called "RegVault" as an example, which is described in our paper :cite:t:`xu2022regvault`.
+In this section, we will demonstrate how to customize the RISC-V ISA by designing a custom instruction extension called **RegVault** as an example, which is described in our paper :footcite:`xu2022regvault`.

 Next, we will provide step-by-step instructions on the following topics: